SHUR1K-N/GETreqt-Multithreaded-Slow-DoS-Attack/README.md

 # GETreqt (Get-Wrecked): Multithreaded Slow DoS Attack

 ## Description
-A unique, multithreaded Low & Slow denial-of-service (Slow DoS) attack against web servers that use vulnerable versions of thread-based web server software (Apache 1.x, Apache 2.x, httpd, etc.), that denies typical service to the web server’s legitimate clients by exhausting server resources at the cost of minimal bandwidth at the attacker's end — using a single system.
+A unique, multithreaded Low & Slow denial-of-service (Slow DoS) attack against web servers that use vulnerable versions of thread-based web server software (Apache 1.x, Apache 2.x, httpd, etc.), that denies typical service to the web server’s legitimate clients by exhausting server resources at the cost of minimal bandwidth at the attacker's end — *using a single system*.

 This unique approach uses staggering amounts of concurrently generated HTTP GET requests even while the other sockets are being created and established on-the-go, and is effective even against even some of its typical mitigation mechanisms such as poorly implemented reverse proxy servers.